jamie2210/repo-1/README.md

 A blue button should appear to click: _Make Public_,

-Another blue button should appear to click: _Open Browser_.
+Another blue button should appear to click: _Open Browser_..

 In Gitpod you have superuser security privileges by default.
 Therefore you do not need to use the `sudo` (superuser do) command in the bash terminal in any of the lessons.